dotnet-foundation/wg-membership/README.md

 ## Joining And Attending Membership Meetings

 - [Create an issue](https://github.com/dotnet-foundation/wg-membership/issues/new/choose) using the "Membership" issue template
-- On seeing this [Bill Wagner](https://github.com/BillWagner) will accept the issue and close it, then send you the next meetings invite.
+- On seeing this [Jessica White](https://github.com/wordshaker) will accept the issue and close it, then send you the next meetings invite.

 <p align="center">
   <img src="./img/membership-request.png" />